ember-learn/ember-blog/content/the-ember-times-issue-189.md

 Be kind,

-Amy Lam, Chris Ng, Anne-Greeth Schot-van Herwijnen, the crowd and the Learning Team
+Amy Lam, Chris Ng, Anne-Greeth Schot-van Herwijnen, Jared Galanis the crowd and the Learning Team